If you suffer from premature ejaculation, kegel exercises are one of the classic ways you can develop better control during sex.

 After 2 to 3 weeks of practice when flaccid you can try to do kegels with an erection once or twice a week either instead of, or as well as, the normal practice.
 Your main kegel routine should still be done when flaccid, even once you’ve been doing it for a long time.

 You can practice similar movements as you did before, but with an erection.
 It’s up to you how many you do exactly and it will partly depend on your ability to maintain an erection while kegeling.
-But it’s probably a good idea to do less than you would when flaccid.

 You can do a couple of sets of 10 to 30 fast pumps, followed by a couple of longer holds of 30 seconds.
 Then try for a minute if you can.